 Meals on Wheels

-The Meals on Wheels Program is a voluntary community service for Parry Sound District community members who are elderly or disabled, and unable to prepare their own meals.
+The Meals on Wheels program is a voluntary community service for the Parry Sound District community members who are elderly or have a disability and are unable to prepare their own meals.

 What are Meals on Wheels?

 Hot or Frozen Meals Delivered to Your Home

 Meals on Wheels is a volunteer community service that delivers nutritious meals to individuals living in their own home.
 Meals on Wheels assists frail older adults who often feel weak and frequently require assistance for daily activities such as: dressing, walking, living independently and making meals to live independently in their own home.